 Strict criteria for patient safety and medication stability need to be met when developing a system that provides the weekly medication, packed by pharmacists.

-We have developed a system called "Arzneikalender" - which translates into medication calendar.
-It consists of a moulded tray -plant based - made mainly from potato starch, sealed by a cellophane film and a cover for light protection.
+We have developed the "Arzneikalender" - which translates into medication calendar.
+It consists of a moulded tray - plant based - made mainly from potato starch, sealed by a cellophane film from NatureFlex™️ and a paper cover for light protection.
 The entire system is housed in a specifically designed tin for protection.

 Herzberger Strasse 2